hyperledger/fabric/docs/source/private-data/private-data.md

 on their peers, leaving behind a hash of the data on the blockchain to serve as immutable evidence of the private data.

-In some of these cases, the private data only needs to exist on the peer's private database until it can be replicated into a database external to the peer's blockchain.
+In some of these cases, the private data only needs to exist in the peer's private database until it can be replicated into a database external to the peer's blockchain.
 The data might also only need to exist on the peers until a chaincode business process is done with it (trade settled, contract fulfilled, etc).

-To support these use cases, private data can be purged if it has not been modified for a configurable number of blocks.
-Purged private data cannot be queried from chaincode, and is not available to other requesting peers.
+To support these use cases, private data can be purged so that it is not available for chaincode queries, not available in block events, and not available for other peers requesting the private data.

+### Purging private data in chaincode

+Private data can be deleted from state just like regular state data so that it is not available for query in chaincode for future transactions.
+However, when private data is simply deleted from state, the history of the private data remains in the peer's private database so that it can be returned in block events and returned to other peers that are catching up to the current block height.
+If you need to completely remove the private data from all peers that have access to it, use the chaincode API `PurgePrivateData` instead of the `DelPrivateData` API.

+### Purging private data automatically

+Private data collections can be configured to purge private data automatically if it has not been modified for a configurable number of blocks.

 ## How a private data collection is defined